 Optional excursions NOT worth paying for:

 The giant tortoises at Prison Island, off the coast of Zanzibar, are very cool.
 You should definitely do this excursion.
-But you should book this one on your own, with one of the local boat captains on the beach.
+I put it on the “not worth paying for” list because you should consider booking it on your own, with one of the local boat captains on the beach.
 You should be able to get it for around $10 per person if you book directly with them, as opposed to going through Absolute, which charges $25-35 for the trip.

 Victoria Falls microlite flight